patf/offbyinfinity/content/posts/sandboxing-imagemagick-with-nsjail.md

 `process_vm_writev` syscalls.
 That's better than nothing, but we can do better by using a whitelist of syscalls that we know ImageMagick needs, and killing the process if any other syscall is used.

+**Update:** The previous paragraph is no longer accurate. nsjail's sample configuration now includes a syscall policy based on the one we're building in this post, with some improvements from the nsjail author.
+The improvements have been added to the policy linked at the end of this section.

 Getting a list of the required syscalls is a bit involved.
 We can start by using `strace -qcf` followed by some of the commands we observed in our Rails log,